Like any scripting or programming language, the batch language provides conditional execution, i.e.

 or statements to combine conditions into a "complex condition".

-and statement is fairly easy to emulate in DOS and NT alike:
+and statement is fairly easy to emulate in COMMAND.COM and CMD.EXE alike:

 IF condition1 IF condition2 ECHO Condition1 AND Condition2 were both met